Harshal875/algo_trading/README.md

 - [ ] Risk-adjusted performance metrics (Sharpe ratio, max drawdown)
 - [ ] Options and derivatives trading strategies

-## 📞 Support

 For questions or issues:
 1. Check Google Sheets permissions and service account setup
 2. Verify all dependencies are installed correctly
 3. Ensure `credentials.json` is in the correct location
 4. Test individual components before running the full system

-## ⚖️ Disclaimer

-This system is for educational and demonstration purposes only.
-Past performance does not guarantee future results.
-Always conduct thorough testing and risk assessment before any real trading implementation.

----

-**Built with ❤️ for algorithmic trading education and demonstration**